gravitational/hackernews-challenge/README.md

 ### Tech Stack
 - [Hacker News Firebase API](https://github.com/HackerNews/API) (this is where you will get the data)
 - [React](https://reactjs.org/docs/getting-started.html) (You will use react to create your UI)
-- [React Router](https://reacttraining.com/react-router/web/guides/quick-start) (please use this to navigate to each page)
+- Routing - User whatever makes the most sense for this project.
 - Data Storage - You can use whatever you want but using redux is not required for this small app.
 In fact no store is required.
 - Styles/CSS - [Styled components](https://www.styled-components.com/) package is already included, however if you'd like to use a more traditiaonal feel free to
 - [Firebase Hosting](https://firebase.google.com/) - Firebase config is setup to allow for Firebase Hosting.
 You can create a Firebase account if you'd like to use this feature